Vladimir-csp/xdg-terminal-exec/README.md

 `+terminal.desktop` protects entry from fallback exclusion.

 Special directives for modifying behavior of implementations may be present in config files.
-Directives that are not listed by this spec and are not understood by a particular implementation should be discarded.
+Directives that are not listed by this Specification and are not understood by a particular implementation should be discarded.

 Directives should not contain `.desktop` substring in them.
 And it is recommended to start directives with a symbol that is not valid for entry ID,